bitsofinfo/comms-analyzer-toolbox/README.md

 docker build -t mbox-analyzer-toolbox .
 ```

+**Docker toolbox for Windows notes**

+The `default` docker machine VM created is likely to underpowered to run this out of the box.
+You will need to do the following to increase the CPU and memory of the local virtual-box machine

+1. Bring up a "Docker Quickstart Terminal"

+2. Remove the default machine: `docker-machine rm default`

+3. Recreate it: `docker-machine create -d virtualbox --virtualbox-cpu-count=[N cpus] --virtualbox-memory=[XXXX megabytes] --virtualbox-disk-size=[XXXXXX] default`

+**Troubleshooting error: "max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]"**

+If you see this error when starting the toolbox (the error is reported from Elasticsearch) you will need do the following on the docker host the container is being launched on.

+`sysctl -w vm.max_map_count=262144`

+If you are using Docker Toolbox, you have to first shell into the boot2docker VM first with `docker ssh default` to run this command.

 ## <a id="gmailexample"></a>Example: export Gmail email to mbox file

 Once Docker is available on your system, before you run `mbox-analyzer-toolbox` you need to have some email to analyze in MBOX format.
 As an example, below is how to export email from Gmail.